tomjtoth/tomjtoth.github.io/lyrics/README.md

 ## Contribution

-Songs marked with "`HELP WANTED`" are ones I do not have the lyrics for.
+Songs marked with `HELP WANTED` are ones I do not have the lyrics for.
 [Mail them to me](mailto:tomjtoth@gmail.com?subject=Artist%20-%20Album%20-%20Låt&body=skriva%20här%20vad%20du%20hörar), please.

 ## Lyrics